Teaching Statistics Special Issue

 Teaching statistics UKCOTS special issue

-Advice from Helen MacGillivray, Editor of Teaching Statistics
+Advice from Helen MacGillivray, Editor of Teaching Statistics on educational research writing

 Potential authors can write about an educational research project, actual teaching in Higher Education, or anything else that’s relevant.
 Authors should make sure that they: